Universal device for two-qubit entangled measurements via photonic quantum walks: Summary

+We proposed a universal method for realizing arbitrary two-qubit POVMs using quantum walks.
+We experimentally implemented nine optimal measurements in the direction guessing task on a single device with high fidelities, demonstrating the malleability of our method for concretely implementing complex many-output POVMs.

-We focused on optimal orienting with a two-qubit input state.
-Here, aligned spins are suboptimal as a nonzero component of the state in the singlet space allow for better encoding of the direction in the full Hilbert space.
+The application is focused on optimal orienting with a two-qubit input state.
+Here, a nonzero component of the state in the singlet space allows for better encoding of the direction in the full Hilbert space.
 A new effect is theoretically predicted for three-qubit input states.
 In that case, the Hilbert space decomposes into a spin $\frac{1}{2}$ with multiplicity two and a spin $\frac{3}{2}$.
 One can in principle exploit the multiplicity of the spin $\frac{1}{2}$ to perform a dense coding encryption of the rotation in the input state, which allows for better direction guessing scores~\cite{Chiribella2004,Bagan2004}.
 Being able to witness this non intuitive effect (it was first overlooked in the literature~\cite{Chiribella2004}, see e.g.~\cite{Peres2001,Bagan2001Optimal,Peres2002}) is an interesting experimental challenge, which would require to manipulate and measure three-qubit states.
+By taking more paths of the walker or using two-dimensional quantum walks, our method can be further extended to realizing entangled POVMs on multi-qubit states.
+Integrated optics\cite{wang20integrated} is a potential platform for more sophisticated many-path quantum walks.

-\emph{Acknowledgements.---} We thank Nicolas Gisin, Antonio Acín and Enky Oudot for valuable discussions.
+\acknowledgements We thank Nicolas Gisin, Antonio Acín and Enky Oudot for valuable discussions.
 The work at the University of Science and Technology of China is supported by the National Natural Science Foundation of China (Grants Nos.
-12134014, 61905234, 11974335, and 11774334), the Key Research Program of Frontier Sciences, CAS (Grant No. QYZDYSSW-SLH003), USTC Research Funds of the Double First-Class Initiative (Grant No. YD2030002007) and the Fundamental Research Funds for the Central Universities (Grant No. WK2470000035).
+12134014, 61905234, 11974335, and 11774334), the Key Research Program of Frontier Sciences, CAS (Grant No. QYZDYSSW-SLH003), the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0301203), USTC Research Funds of the Double First-Class Initiative (Grant No. YD2030002007) and the Fundamental Research Funds for the Central Universities (Grant No. WK2470000035).
 M.-O.R. is supported by the grant PCI2021-122022-2B financed by MCIN/AEI/10.13039/501100011033 and by the European Union NextGenerationEU/PRTR and the Swiss National Fund Early Mobility Grants P2GEP2\_19144/2, and acknowledges the Government of Spain (FIS2020-TRANQI and Severo Ochoa CEX2019-000910-S [MCIN/ AEI/10.13039/501100011033]), Fundació Cellex, Fundació Mir-Puig, Generalitat de Catalunya (CERCA, AGAUR SGR 1381) and the ERC AdG CERQUTE.